guettli/learning-kubernetes-log/README.md

 # April 2022

+[tobs - The Observability Stack for Kubernetes](https://github.com/timescale/tobs) looks good at first sight.
+But I think the main goal of the project is to promote the TimescaleDB product.

+I think [kube-prometheus](https://github.com/prometheus-operator/kube-prometheus) is a good way to run Prometheus.

+---

 Kubernetes solves a problem which many small companies don't have.
 If you can handle your load on one server, then you might not need Kubernetes.